-The Steamship Historical Society of America’s three main themes for the focus of its collections are Trade, Immigration, and Leisure.
-We feel that the three themes provide direct links and impacts to every single American.
-It is our goal to connect everyone, and provide a tangible example of this through the themes of our archival collections.
-We feel that these connections solidify our relationships and provide a glimpse into the American kinship we all share that transcends time.
+The Steamship Historical Society of America’s three main themes of its collections are Trade, Immigration, and Leisure.
+We believe that the three themes provide direct links to, and impacts, every single person.
+It is our goal to demonstrate this connection to our collective history and provide a tangible example of this through the themes of our archival collections.

-Today in America more than 90% of everything consumed, worn, and/or used arrived through a U.S. port.
+Today, in America, the majority of everything consumed, worn, and/or used arrived through a U.S. port.
 This means that American consumers’ purchases, nearly every product in every store, comes via our waterways.
-Do we realize how much commerce through our ports affect our lives?
-In the early days you could not predict whether or not fruits, vegetables, and other products with a short shelf life would survive a transatlantic journey.
+Prior to refrigeration on ships, which became more standard after 1877, you could not predict whether or not fruits, vegetables, and other products with a short shelf life would survive a transatlantic journey.
 Delivery time depended on prevailing seas, wind, and weather.
-With the inception of steam-powered vessels, regularly scheduled transit was established and products arrived as scheduled, vastly changing the way Americans lived their lives.
+With the development of steam-powered vessels, regularly scheduled transit was established and products arrived as scheduled, vastly changing the way Americans lived their lives.

 Leisure on the water takes many forms.
 Some love to fish or sail, others from all over the world enjoy a modern vacation on the 7 seas via a contemporary cruise ship.
 More people are enjoying vacation holiday time on board ships today than in any other time in history.